google/WebFundamentals/src/content/en/updates/2016/08/chrome-53-deprecations.md

 [Chromestatus Tracker](https://www.chromestatus.com/feature/6687420359639040) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=496901)

-The current version of the [File API](https://w3c.github.io/FileAPI/) standard does not contain the `FileError` interface and it's support was deprecated some time in 2013.
+The current version of the [File API](https://w3c.github.io/FileAPI/){: .external } standard does not contain the `FileError` interface and it's support was deprecated some time in 2013.
 In Chrome 53, this deprecation warning will be printed to the Dev Tools console:

 'FileError' is deprecated and will be removed in 54.
 Please use the 'name' or 'message' attributes of the error rather than 'code'.